Computational Network Science

 Paper accepted at KDD 2025

-Our paper "HLSAD: Hodge Laplacian-based Simplicial Anomaly Detection" has beeen accepted at KDD 2025, taking place in Toronto, Canada from…
+Our paper "HLSAD: Hodge Laplacian-based Simplicial Anomaly Detection" has been accepted at KDD 2025.
+We propose a novel event and change-point detection algorithm for time-evolving simplicial complexes.

 Contact